 MCDB's Master of Science Program is a flexible pathway that can be customized for the next stage of your career.
 Students have access to a diverse and challenging array of courses, seminars, and laboratory research opportunities.
-There is an option to pursue research and prepare a thesis.
+The traditional Master of Science degree offers either a research-based thesis track or a non-thesis track.
+However, Master's students in the non-thesis track can also conduct research in laboratories for course credit without completing a thesis.